 Answer – Laurent Vacherot: Then on the impact in other geographies?

 Answer – Stefano Grassi: Yes.
 Yes.
 I’ll probably add a little bit more color on the B2C side of the business.
 We do continue to see traffic deceleration on a double-digit territory clearly, in the Asian part, Mainland China, Hong Kong, and some of our Retail footprint, as Paul explained, is actually trending on the double-digit negative.
 Where do we see a slowdown?
 We do see a slowdown in some of our Retail operations in Europe, the one that are at least more affected by the coronavirus, whether because there is a lack of touristic traffic in certain parts of Europe or because there is specific restrictions to mall and, therefore, that is impacting our Retail store footprint performance.

 But just to put in perspective our guidance, as Laurent explained before, the way we portrayed this guidance is to have a low start of the year, first quarter, and the first part of 2020 and then progressively improve our performance month-after-month, quarter-after-quarter.
-That is what behind our performance assumption that we have from a top line perspective.
+That is what is behind our performance assumption that we have from a top-line perspective.

 Tata Motors (6K – 3/6)